5nizza/spec-framework/format.md

 `{.}`

 ### Short format examples
 If you want more than toy examples, then looking at the `tests` directory would be a wise idea.
+Note, that even though we use meaningful names in our examples, you should use `main` for the module with the controllable input, unless you can be sure, that it will be recognized as the main module by our tool and thus be renamed as specified in [Semantic Sugar](#sugar).
+See [Limitations](#limitations) for the reason why.

     MODULE arbiter
       VAR